aio-libs/yarl/docs/api.rst

 .. method:: URL.with_fragment(port)

-   Return a new URL with *fragment* replaced, autoencode *fragment* if needed.
+   Return a new URL with *fragment* replaced, auto-encode *fragment* if needed.

    Clear *fragment* to default if ``None`` is passed.